OSC/keycloak-theme/README.md

 ## Maintaining

-Install by cloning this repo to /opt/keycloak-3.4.1.Final/themes/osc.
-Then make the files read only by the user keycloak.

 The login.ftl template has been modified from the original in base/login/login.ftl.
 When upgrading to a new version of KeyCloak, verify that this base template did not change.